SthCo/api-run/README.md

   postgresql:
     image: postgres:10
     container_name: postgresql
-    #Choose here the parameters for you postgresql database (in Adminer, the host will be "postgresql").
+    # Step 5 : Choose here the parameters for you postgresql database (in Adminer, the host will be "postgresql").
     environment:
       POSTGRES_DB: prism
       POSTGRES_USER: snowden